andrew-scorchsoft/scorchsoft-quick-whisper/README.md

    - `⌘+Alt+R` to Retry the Last Recording
    - `⌘+[` / `⌘+]` to cycle through prompts

-   `Escape` also cancels a recording while the Quick Whisper window has focus.
+   `Escape` cancels a recording, or abandons a stuck transcription or AI edit, while the Quick Whisper window has focus.

 3. After recording, the app will transcribe the audio and display the text in the transcription area.
 The text can be automatically copied to the clipboard or pasted into other applications, depending on the settings.

-4. Enable "Auto Copy-edit with OpenAI ChatGPT" for advanced text processing, allowing OpenAI ChatGPT to edit the transcription for improved readability and structure.
+4. Use **Record + AI Edit** when you want a copy-edited result, or **Record + Transcribe** for the raw transcript.
+You can also click **AI Edit** on text already on screen, or right-click it to try a different prompt for that run only.

 ## Configuration

 QuickWhisper includes a configuration system that allows you to customize recording behavior.
-Access it via **Settings > Config**.
+Access it via **Settings > Configuration**.

 ### Recording Location